ReneHezser/Azure-Verified-Modules/docs/content/contributing/website/_index.md

 This [site](https://aka.ms/avm) is built using [Hugo](https://gohugo.io/), a static site generator, that's source code is stored in the [AVM GitHub repo](https://aka.ms/avm/repo) (link in header of this site too) and is hosted on [GitHub Pages](https://pages.github.com), via the repo.

+To provide an optimal search experience, we are using [pagefind](https://pagefind.app/) instead of the built-in search enging, that Hugo offerer.
+This requires an extra step after building the pages to generate the search index.

 The reason for the combination of Hugo & GitHub pages is to allow us to present an easy to navigate and consume library, rather than using a native GitHub repo, which is not easy to consume when there are lots of pages and folders.
 Also, Hugo generates the site in such a way that it is also friendly for mobile consumers.

 ### But I don't have any skills in Hugo?